jibbex/scp-promises/README.md

 # scp-promises

 A Node.js module for asynchronous scp uploads and downloads.
-Inspired by [node-scp](https://github.com/maitrungduc1410/node-scp-async), which is apparently no longer maintained.
+Inspired by [node-scp](https://github.com/ecto/node-scp), which is apparently no longer maintained.

 ## About

 ``CreateScpConnection`` returns an instance of ``Scp``.
 The ``Scp`` object has ``get`` and ``send`` methods which return promises.
 If no password is passed to the options object during initialization, the password prompt is piped to the console.

 ## Getting Started
-> Run simply npm install or yarn add to install *scp-async*
+> Run simply npm install or yarn add to install *scp-promises*

 ```